Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - pudding <<<<------- Correct
 - undefined

-#### Q26.
+#### Q25.
 0 && hi
 - ReferenceError
 - True
 - 0 <<<<------- Correct
 - false

-#### Q27.
+#### Q26.
 Which of the following operators can be used to do a short-circuit evaluation?
 - \++
 - \--
 - \==
 - || <<<<-------Correct

-#### Q28.
+#### Q27.
 Which statement sets the Person constructor as the parent of the Student constructor in the prototype chain?
 - Student.parent = Person;
 - Student.prototype = new Person(); <<<<----Correct
 - Student.prototype = Person;
 - Student.prototype = Person();

-#### Q29.
+#### Q28.
 Why would you include a "use strict" statement in a JavaScript file?
 - to tell parsers to interpret your JavaScript syntax loosely
 - to tell parsers to enforce all JavaScript syntax rules when processing your code <<<<----Correct
 - to instruct the browser to authmatically fix any errors it finds in the code
 - to enable ES6 features in your code

-#### Q30.
+#### Q29.
 Which Variable-defining keyword allows its variable to be accessed (as undefined) before the line that defines it?
 - all of them
 - const
 - var <<<<----Correct
 - let

-#### Q31.
+#### Q30.
 Which of the following values is not a Boolean false?
 - Boolean(0)
 - Boolean("")
 - Boolean(NaN)
 - Boolean("false") <<<<------Correct

-#### Q32.
+#### Q31.
 Which of the following is not a keyword in JavaScript?
 - this
 - catch <<<<------Correct
 - function
 - array

-#### Q33.
+#### Q32.
 When would you use conditional statement?
 - When you want to loop through a group of statements.
 - When you want your code to choose between multiple options. <<<<----Correct
 - When you want to reuse a set of statements multiple times.
 - When you want to group data together.

-#### Q34.
+#### Q33.
 Which variable is an implicit parameter for every function in JavaScript?
 - Arguments <<<<----Correct
 - args
 - argsArray
 - argumentsList

-#### Q35.
+#### Q34.
 For the following class, how do you get the value of 42 fro ma instance of X?
 ```js
 class X {
     get Y() { return 42; }
 }
 ```
 - x.get('Y')
-- x.Y <<<<-----May be (could be bad question)
+- x.Y <<<<-----Correct
 - x.Y()
 - x.get().Y

-#### Q36.
+#### Q35.
 What is the result of running this code?
 ```js
 sum(10,20);
 diff(10,20);